wilvk/blog-hugo/content/posts/using-volumes-with-docker-in-docker.md

 docker rm temp-shippable-container
 ```

-A listing of volumes in the container is done to verify the temp-shippable-volume is there:
+A listing of volumes in the container verifies the `temp-shippable-volume` is present:

 ```bash
 docker volume ls